Galser/tf-getting-started/README.md

             + availability_zone            = (known after apply)
             + cpu_core_count               = (known after apply)
     ```
-    we skip middle part ...
-    Output ends with :
+    we skip middle part...output ends with :
     ```
     Plan: 1 to add, 0 to change, 0 to destroy.